ngryan3/liftovers/d2/iteration-02.review.md

  * For each goal/task, explain why it was not met/completed.
    e.g. Did you change your mind, or did you just not get to it yet?

 #### How was your product demo?
  * How did you prepare your demo?
+    - Before meeting up with our partner, we double checked to make sure all our features that we were presenting were working properly.
+Then we launched our application from Faye's laptop to show our partners our current progress on the project.
  * What did you manage to demo to your partner?
+    - Sign in page
+    - Sign up page with validation
+    - Lift/Volunteer page for admins
+    - Demonstrated Post request when creating a volunteer
+    - Demonstrated a Get request when displaying all volunteers
  * Did your partner accept the features?
+    - Our partner had no complaints on the presented features
  * Were there change requests?
+    - No, our partner really liked what we have done so far
  * What did you learn from the demo from either a process or product perspective?
+    - We followed industry standard for creating a user and volunteer object and linking these objects after the user signs up
+    - We also learned that we need test cases for our application

 ## Meeting Highlights